aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgelement/style/_index.md

 ---
 title: SVGElement.Style
 second_title: Aspose.SVG for .NET API Reference
-description: SVGElement property.
+description: SVGElement Style property.
 Corresponds to attribute style on the given element.
 If the user agent does not support styling with CSS then this attribute must always have the value of null
 type: docs
 weight: 40
 url: /net/aspose.svg/svgelement/style/